 Can I trim branches over my roof myself?

 Small branches under one inch in diameter at heights accessible from a ladder can be managed by a careful homeowner with the right tools — a sharp bypass pruner and knowledge of where the branch collar is located.
 Work involving a chainsaw, aerial access, or branches over any structure should be left to a licensed, insured tree service.
-The liability exposure from a branch falling on a roof, a vehicle, or a person during DIY trimming is significant.
+The liability exposure from a branch falling on a roof, a vehicle, or a person during DIY trimming is significant — and the cost calculation looks very different after an incident than it did before one.

 What is the best time of year to trim live oaks in Austin?